open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-pino/README.md

 ### Fields added to pino log objects

-For the current active span, the following fields are injected:
+For the current active span, the following fields are injected.
+These field names can be optionally configured via `logKeys` in the PinoInstrumentation config:

 * `trace_id`
 * `span_id`